stats4sd/Installation-Guides/guides/Tools/HeidiInstall/Heidi.md

 Heidi is a Windows-only application.

 1. Installing Heidi is a simple process.
-Download the installer from here: <a href='https://www.heidisql.com/download.php'>https://www.heidisql.com/download.php</a>
+Download the installer from here: [https://www.heidisql.com/download.php](https://www.heidisql.com/download.php){:target='_blank'}
 2. Follow the installation instructions.
 You can keep all the defaults in the main options.

 # Guide - Connect to Localhost